a-g-van-hamel-foundation/codecs/site/Ceteicean/README.md

 The section headed "Text" renders the document.
 The TEI Header is hidden by default, but its visibility can be toggled on and off.
 A message appears instead if none has been provided.

 #### 2. About
-The section headed "About" is intended for metadata, i.e. information about the document.
+The section headed "About" is intended for additional information about the document.
 It lets you transclude wikitext content from a `/doc` subpage, similar to how the Scribunto extension lets you associate documentation pages with Lua modules.
-If you have installed Semantic MediaWiki, you can add semantic properties.
+If you have installed Semantic MediaWiki, this is where you can add semantic properties.
 Just be aware that it is up to you to prevent semantic information from becoming duplicated as a result of transclusion.
-The rationale is that it should be up to you whether semantic data gets attached to the document (through transclusion) or to the `/doc` subpage.
-See Customisation below for some help.
+The reason is that it should be up to you whether semantic data gets attached to the document (through transclusion) or to the `/doc` subpage.

 #### 3. Source code
 To allow others to inspect the shape of the document and maybe learn from it, the raw source code is directly exposed in the final tabbed section.